jdautell/data-analyst-portfolio/README.md

 3. [Demographic Analysis of Telemedicine Trends during COVID-19 Case Study](#Demographic-Analysis-of-Telemedicine-Trends-Case-Study)

 # Bellabeat Data Analysis Case Study
-## Introduction
-Bellabeat is a high-tech company that manufactures health-focused smart products for women.
-This case study aims to derive insights from smart device data that could inform Bellabeat's marketing strategy and unlock new growth opportunities.
+Bellabeat, a high-tech manufacturer of health-focused smart products for women, is at the center of this analysis.
+The aim is to unlock insights from consumer smart device usage, which can guide Bellabeat's marketing strategies and growth prospects.

-**Objective**: Analyze consumer usage data of non-Bellabeat smart devices to uncover insights that can guide Bellabeat's marketing strategy.

-- **Ask**: Investigate trends in smart device usage and their implications for Bellabeat customers.
-- **Prepare**: Used R for data cleaning, exploration, and visualization.
-Data sourced from FitBit Fitness Tracker on Kaggle.
-- **Analyze**: Explored relationships between different variables to identify patterns and trends in smart device usage.
-- **Share**: Visualizations highlight a positive linear relationship between Total Steps and Calories Burned and variations in sleep duration across different activity levels.
-- **Act**: Recommendations include targeted marketing campaigns, personalized health goals, and user segmentation for effective communication.

-## Ask
+### 1. Ask

+**Objective**:
-* Objective: Analyze consumer usage data of non-Bellabeat smart devices.
+Analyze consumer usage data of non-Bellabeat smart devices.

-* Key Questions:
+**Key Questions**:
-  * Trends in smart device usage.
+- What are the trends in smart device usage?
-  * Application of these trends to Bellabeat customers.
+- How can these trends be applied to Bellabeat customers?
-  * Influence of these trends on Bellabeat's marketing strategy.
+- How can these trends influence Bellabeat's marketing strategy?

-## Prepare
+### 2. Prepare

+**Data Source**:
-* Data Source: FitBit Fitness Tracker Data from Kaggle.
+FitBit Fitness Tracker Data from Kaggle.

-* Acknowledgment: Dataset by Furberg, Robert; Brinton, Julia; Keating, Michael; and Ortiz, Alexa from Zenodo.
+**Tools Used**:
-* Tools Used: R, for data cleaning, exploration, and visualization.
+R for data cleaning, exploration, and visualization.

+### 3. Process

+The dataset was thoroughly cleaned and processed using R. This involved formatting timestamps, merging datasets, and handling missing or erroneous data.

+### 4. Analyze

+The analysis unveiled several insights regarding smart device usage patterns, including a strong correlation between total steps taken and calories burned.

+### 5. Share

+Visual representations and interpretations of findings were created with R, showcasing relationships between variables like total steps, sleep duration, and activity levels.

+### 6. Act

+Recommendations derived from the analysis target Bellabeat's marketing campaigns, product features, user engagement strategies, and more.

 [Link to the full Bellabeat Case Study](./bellabeat_case_study/bellabeat_case_study.md)

 # Demographic Analysis of Telemedicine Trends Case Study
-## Introduction
-This study aims to uncover demographic trends in telemedicine usage, especially during the COVID-19 pandemic, using SQL for data extraction and Tableau for visualizations.
+In the face of the COVID-19 pandemic, telemedicine has emerged as a pivotal tool in bridging healthcare accessibility gaps.
+This case study navigates the intricate landscape of telemedicine adoption across various demographics.
+Using the structured six steps of data analysis, we examine key influencing factors—from age and location to income—and present actionable insights to optimize telemedicine's role in our evolving healthcare paradigm.

+### 1. Ask

+**Objective**:
-**Objective**: Investigate demographic trends in telemedicine usage during the COVID-19 pandemic.
+Understand demographic trends in telemedicine usage during the COVID-19 pandemic.

-- **Ask**: Study the evolution of telemedicine usage over time and the influence of age, state, and income level on its adoption.
-- **Prepare**: Data sourced from the CDC's website.
-Utilized SQL for extraction and Tableau for visualization.
-- **Analyze**: Found a rise in telemedicine adoption during the pandemic, with variations based on age, state, and income.
-- **Share**: Older age groups show increased adoption but with higher variability.
-Geographically, coastal regions have higher telemedicine uptake than central and rural states.
-- **Act**: Strategic actions encompass enhancing telemedicine platforms for the elderly, advocating for better broadband in areas with low adoption, and ensuring telemedicine is accessible across all income levels.

-## Ask
-* Objective: Understand the demographic trends in telemedicine usage.
-* Key Questions:
+**Key Questions**:
-  * Evolution of telemedicine usage over time.
+- How has telemedicine usage evolved over time?
-  * Differences in telemedicine adoption across age groups.
+- Are there notable differences in telemedicine adoption across age groups?
-  * Telemedicine usage variation across states.
+- How does telemedicine usage vary geographically?
-  * Influence of income level on telemedicine adoption.
+- Does income level influence telemedicine adoption?
-  * Age groups showing more variability in telemedicine usage patterns.
+- Which age groups show more variability in telemedicine patterns?

-## Prepare or Collect Data
+### 2. Prepare

+**Data Source**:
-* Data Source: Dataset "Telemedicine Use in the Last 4 Weeks" from CDC's website.
+"Telemedicine Use in the Last 4 Weeks" from the CDC.

+**Tools Used**:
-* Tools Used: SQL for data extraction and Tableau for visualization.
+SQL for data extraction and Tableau for visualization.

-## Clean and Process
+### 3. Process

-Data was cleaned to exclude null values and structured into various categories like overall trends, state-wise trends, age group trends, and income level trends.
+Data was cleaned and structured into different categories, such as overall trends, state-wise patterns, age group trends, and income level trends.

-## Analyze
+### 4. Analyze
-Key findings include the rise of telemedicine adoption during the pandemic, higher adoption in older age groups, state variability in adoption, and influence of income levels on adoption patterns.

-## Share & Act
-This section offers interpretations and strategic actions for stakeholders such as healthcare providers, policymakers, and telemedicine platforms based on the analysis.
+Key findings encompassed the growth trajectory of telemedicine, age-group specific trends, geographical patterns, and economic implications.

+### 5. Share

+Visual insights were shared using Tableau, highlighting the adoption patterns, influences, and disparities in telemedicine usage.

+### 6. Act

+Strategic recommendations were crafted for healthcare providers, policymakers, telemedicine platforms, and public health campaigns.

 [Link to the full Telemedicine Case Study](./telemedicine_case_study/telemedicine_case_study.md)